Rheumatoid Arthritis: Diagnosis, Treatment Information

 Rheumatoid arthritis (RA) is a chronic inflammatory disorder that typically affects the small joints in your hands and feet.
-The disease may also have signs and symptoms in organs other than joints.
-RA can produce diffuse inflammation in the lungs, the membrane around the heart, the membranes of the lung, and whites of the eye.
+The disease may also have signs and symptoms in organs apart from joints.
+RA can produce diffuse inflammation in the lungs, the membrane around the heart, the membranes of the lung, and the whites of the eye.
 It can also produce nodular lesions, most common within the skin.
-There is no cure for RA, but there are a number of medications available to help ease symptoms, reduce inflammation, and slow the progression of the disease.
+There is no cure for RA, but there are several medications available to help ease symptoms, reduce inflammation, and slow the progression of the disease.

 When rheumatoid arthritis strikes, then the result would be an almost permanent pain in the affected area.
 And if this disease is not addressed accordingly, it becomes possible that its patient would suffer from lasting joint damages and eventual loss of their mobility functions.
 In other words, people with rheumatoid arthritis may become disabled.

 Pain is often a constant and daily feature of the disease.
 The pain may be localized to the back, neck, hip, knee, or feet.
 The pain from arthritis occurs due to inflammation that occurs around the joint, damage to the joint from disease, daily wear and tear of the joint, muscles strains caused by forceful movements against stiff, painful joints and fatigue.

 It is important that rheumatoid arthritis is identified and diagnosed at the onset.
 If you think you have it, take a look at these signs and symptoms and compare them with yours.

 1. Swelling, pain, stiffness, redness, and a warm sensation on the joints.

 There are many joints in the body.
 Following that concept, rheumatoid arthritis can possibly strike anywhere.
 If you feel any chronic pain on any part of your body, more particularly in the knees, neck, and shoulders, it is possible you have arthritis.
 Chronic pain means that the pain recurs from time to time.